iamnswamyg/KodeKloudEngineer/DevOps FAQ/Jenkins.md

 these application servers from where testers can start accessing it.
 4. Continuous Testing: Jenkins now executes the automation test scripts created by the testers and check if the application is working according to the clients requirement.
 If it doesn't, Jenkins will send email notifications to the concerned team members and developers will fix the defects and upload the modified code into the version controlling system.Jenkins will now start from stage 1.
 5. Continuous Delivery: If testing passes Jenkins will now take approvals from the delivery team and deploy the artifact into the prod environment where the end user can start accessing it.
-6. Continous Monitoring:?
+6. Continuous monitoring:  The process of constantly monitoring the various stages of the software development lifecycle, such as code development, testing, and deployment.
+This allows teams to quickly identify and address any issues that arise, ensuring that the software is of high quality and ready for release.
+It also helps in tracking the performance of the software, and identifying potential bottlenecks or security vulnerabilities.

-### 5. Setup Sample CI/CD using Jenkins, QA and Prod Servers.
+### 5. How to setup CI/CD using Jenkins, QA and Prod Servers in AWS?
 1. **Setup of Jenkins**
 - Create 3 AWS "ubuntu 20" instances
 - Name the first one as Jenkins second as QAServer and third as ProdServer